Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 What If Something’s Not Right?

-If you spot any discrepancies between what you expected and what’s actually in Azure, don’t worry!
+If you spot discrepancies between what you expected and what’s actually in Azure, don’t worry!
 Here’s what you can do:

 1. Double-check your Terraform configuration files for any mistakes